informalsystems/sovereign-ibc/docs/architecture/adr-001-transfer-module-implementation.md

 identify the token type when crafting the related appropriate transfer message.
 Here existing RPC methods can assist.

-## Concrete Scenario among three Sovereign Rollups
+## Concrete Scenario among Three Sovereign Rollups

 Let's assume that the ICS20 application is deployed on three Sovereign rollups `sovA`, `sovB`, and `sovC`; and the IBC channel topology among these three ICS20